GeorgiPanaiotov/cp/README.md

 # cp
-Small cp clone for Linux \n
+Small cp clone for Linux\
 There is currently no --help option, but I am expecting a basic understanding of cp anyway.

 ## Build: